tvolkirch/CardVault/README.md

 The public API was fast enough to not make good use of the loading indicator (aka spinner).
 The application could definitely do with some improvements.
 With that in mind, a to-do list has been added.

+NOTE: I know.
+This project should've used git, but I blindly followed instructions for creating a React project and the instructions didn't include git.
+I hope there aren't too many files to manually copy.

 Installation prerequisites: node.js and npm

 Installation Steps: